sudorook/bmDCA/README.md

 The inference loop will pick up from where it left off.

-**IMPORTANT** To guarantee that inferences loop produce the same results irrespective of whether they were stopped and restarted or ran continuously, bmDCA will check that the hyperparameters used previously and presently match.
+__Note:__ To guarantee that inferences loop produce the same results irrespective of whether they were stopped and restarted or ran continuously, bmDCA will check that the hyperparameters used previously and presently match.
 The only fields that may be adjusted before restarting are: